NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 We just added several parameters and configurations to our MRSA workflow, but we didn't do anything about the reference genomes: those are still hard-coded.
 How come?
-Well, the current MRSA workflow is, in fact, not very well-optimised for Nextflow at all, being a refactor from the Snakemake workflow.
+Well, the current MRSA workflow is, in fact, not very well-optimised for Nextflow at all, being a refactor from the Snakemake tutorial of this course.

 All of the processes are basically unchanged, excluding some minor alterations.
 For example, the `run_fastqc` rule in Snakemake used the `-o` flag to specify that the results should be in the current directory, followed by moving the output files to their respective output directory.
 The first part is not needed in Nextflow (as everything is run in its own subdirectory), and the second part is done by the `publishDir` directive.
 These are just minor alterations, though, but we can do much more if we fully utilise Nextflow's features!

 # Remote files